shalinijrs6/ALU_CASE-VS-IFELSEIF/README.md

-# Exp 4 Comparative Study of 32-Bit ALU Implementations Using Case and If-Else Constructs
+# Exp 4 Comparative Study of 32-Bit ALU Implementations Using Case and If-Else Constructs.

 ## Aim:
 Write a Verilog code for 32 32-bit ALU supporting four logical and four arithmetic operations, use case statement and if statement for ALU behavioral modeling.